saiayn/saiayn/README.md

 - 🌌 I’m currently learning everything 🌌
 - 👯 I’m looking forward to collaborate with other developers 👯
-- ⚡ Fun fact: I love running ⚡
+- ⚡ Fun fact: I love running! ⚡

 ### Get in touch with me: